lostmywookie/fotorama/README.md

 >
 ```

-as I keep using if, sure more will come...
+as I keep using it, sure more will come...

 <hr>
-<h6>Readme from original project:<H6>
+<h6>Readme from Artem Polikarpov:</h6>
 # Fotorama source

 There is nothing for non-coders.
 Take the latest and ready-to-use Fotorama on its website:<br>